danieljbk/kairos/README.md

     - Turn on 2-Step Verification
     - Create 'App Password'

+When these prerequisites are fulfilled, you should download Kairos.

-Then, you must store this information in:
+Then, you must type this information in:
+- assets/private/openweathermap_api_key.txt
-- assets/private/OPENWEATHERMAP_API_KEY.txt
+- assets/private/gmail_app_password.txt

+You must also type your email address in:
-- assets/private/GMAIL_APP_PASSWORD.txt
+- assets/private/gmail_username.txt

+That's it!

+You should now be able to run Kairos in your terminal.

+If there is an error, please create an issue.
+Thanks!

 ## Reading Subscriber Data:
 The subscriber data used by Kairos is:
 - Email